Recently updated on November 30th, 2024 at 11:18 am

 Representation: Latinx sapphic MC and love interest.

 You need to read this book.
 An urban fantasy book with dark academia worldbuilding and Latine representation.
-And it features one of the best enemies to lovers romances.
+And it features one of the best enemies to lovers-romances.

 Outside the wall, the people go hungry.
 Dani started life outside of the wall.
 And she must use her wits to survive illegally in the capital.